Ahiman Rezon: Title

-The title Ahiman Rezon has been often said to be of the Hebrew language and variously mean "to help a brother", "will of selected brethren", "The secrets of prepared brethren", "Royal Builders" and "Brother Secretary".
-Upon more inspection however the words Ahiman and Rezon are two Biblical figures.
-Ahiman was one of four Levite gatekeepers appointed by King David, the others being Shallum, Akkub, and Talmon who guarded the Holy of Holies.
-Rezon, a fallen prince, eventually came to lead a group of Marauders to seize Syria where he became king and was constantly entangled in feuds against King Solomon.
-The reason why Laurence Dermott used it, and what it meant to him, remains a mystery however some have speculated that Dermott chose these names to show exactly how the Ancient Freemasons felt in relation to the Modern Freemasons.
-Ancients sought to retain a purist form of Freemasonry, which they viewed as being holy.
-The Modernist sought to change Masonry, and were in the process removing the old ways entirely.
-Dermott saw the Ancients akin to Ahiman, guarding the Holiest of Holies-Masonry, and likewise to Rezon as his movement (the Ancient Freemasons) were rivaling the Modernist movement, much like Rezon's rivalry with King Solomon who had become unclean in the eyes of the Lord.
+Ahiman is depicted in 1 Chronicles 9.
+He was one of four Levite gatekeepers appointed by King David.
+The others gatekeepers were Shallum, Akkub, and Talmon.
+They jointly guarded the Holy of Holies, the inner sanctuary of the Tabernacle.

+Rezon is depicted in 1 Kings 11.
+He was a fallen prince, who eventually came to lead a group of marauders (bandits) to seize Syria.
+He became a king in Syria and was constantly entangled in feuds against King Solomon.

+The reason why Laurence Dermott used these Biblical names, and what they meant to him, remains a mystery.
+Scholars and experts have speculated that Dermott chose these names to convey how Ancient Freemasons felt in relation to Modern Freemasons.
+Ancient Freemasons sought to retain a purist form of Freemasonry, which they viewed as having older rituals from medieval stone mason guilds.
+The Modern Freemasons sought to change Freemasonry with updated and standardized rituals that were more akin to business meetings.
+Dermott likened the Ancients to Ahiman, guarding the Holiest of Holies, and therefore Freemasonry.
+He viewed the Ancients as likewise akin to Rezon as their movement (the Ancient Freemasons) were rivaling the Modernist movement, much like Rezon's rivalry with King Solomon who had become unclean in the eyes of the Lord.

-The Ahiman Rezon prepared by Smith in 1781, and used by Grand Lodge of Pennsylvania, as well as Daicho's edition of 1807, used by the Grand Lodge of Ancient York Masons of South Carolina, are both based on the original text written by Laurence Dermott, which was first published in A.D.
+The Ahiman Rezon prepared by Smith in 1781, and used by the Grand Lodge of Pennsylvania, as well as Daicho's edition of 1807, used by the Grand Lodge of Ancient York Masons of South Carolina, are both based on the original text written by Laurence Dermott, which was first published in A.D.
 1756 or the year of Masonry A.L.
 5756.